|Medgar Evers |

-Medgar's body was exhumed by Dr. Michael Baden.
-Dr. Baden commented in his book Dead Reckoning and on his series Autopsy that Medgar's body was in remarkable condition.
+Dr. Baden commented in his book Dead Reckoning and on the HBO TV series Autopsy, that Medgar's body was in remarkably good condition.
 So good in fact, that Dr. Baden called Medgar's son to come view the body.
 Medgar's son was just a little boy when his father was murdered and barely remembered him.
 Dr. Baden set up the autopsy room like a funeral parlor and was able to reunite father and son.
-It was an incredible touching and powerful moment.
+According to Baden, it was an incredibly touching and powerful moment.

 Beckwith was convicted of murder on February 5, 1994.
 Beckwith appealed several times without success and died in prison on January 21, 2001.

 A movie was made about Edgar's Murder entitled Ghosts of Mississippi directed by Rob Reiner.
-An excellent movie starring Whoopie Goldburg, as Myrlie Evers and Alec Baldwin as Bobby DeLaughter.
+An excellent movie starring Whoopie Goldberg, as Myrlie Evers and Alec Baldwin as Bobby DeLaughter.